 And it didn't disappoint!
 I've got loads to share so you can move your family forward...

 IMMH is a one-of-a kind conference, bringing together medical and naturopathic doctors, nurse practitioners, psychologists, psychiatrists, community support workers, nutritionists and more.
-It's a gathering of forward-thinking people interested in finding broader, more effective tools to help us all feel and function our best.
+It's a gathering of forward-thinking people interested in finding broader, more effective tools to help us all feel and function our best by addressing the health of the entire body.

 If you know anything about me and my interest in nutritional psychiatry, you'll know that I was in my element!
 My resources are all aimed at helping us better understand the impact of what goes in, on and around our bodies when it comes to how we feel and function... particularly as this pertains to our kids.